FAQs

 We’ve got answers.

-We do not come to market like bitcoin or NFTs.
-We are a financial security, which means that we set up a transparent ownership and governance chain and we request the regulator to verify the legitimacy of our setup.
-In order to be able to bring our offer to the masses, we will go through two phases.
+We do not come to market like bitcoin or NFT's.
+We are a financial security, which means that we set up a transparent ownership and governance chain.
+We will go through two phases in bringing our offer to market.
 Phase I will allow us to sell to professional investors only.
-Phase II will allow us to sell to everyone.
-The success of Phase I contributes the timing for Phase II.
+This is the phase we are currently in.
+In Phase II we should sell to the public via a stock exchange.
+Before entering phase II, we will request the regulator to verify the legitimacy of our set-up.
+The success of Phase I will have an impact on the timing of Phase II.

 Do I really own a hectare?

-Yes, you own a hectare of forest, which means you protect it while benefiting from its financial proceeds in a 1:1 relation.
-From a legal point of view, you own it indirectly, since you own a share of the company that owns the land, and this share has a 1:1 relation with the forest.
-A forest SPV bringing 10.000 hectares to market does so via 10.000 shares.
+You own a hectare of forest in the sense that you protect it while benefiting from its financial proceeds.
+From a legal point of view, you own it indirectly, since you own a share of a Swiss company (referred to as a 'Natural Infrastructure Company') that owns shares of a company that owns the land.
+And this share has a 1:1 relation with a hectare of forest (e.g. 10.000 shares in the Natural Infrastructure Company is represented by exactly 10.000 hectares of rainforest).

 Why are you based in Switzerland?

-Our mission is to build precedent cases that reach the global financial markets in the fastest and most complete way possible.
-Only by reaching a certain level of liquidity, we will reach the most complete price point for forest hectares.
-To reach that mission, we need our financial product (forest hectares) to be as compatible as possible with all financial infrastructure.
-We therefore want our product to be able to travel around the traditional financial markets (security) but also the new digital financial markets (crypto, tokens).
-The only setup that allows for a tangible long-term intergenerational existence of our forest hectares is an equity security token.
-Only Switzerland and Liechtenstein can currently offer us such a regulated legal framework today that allows for global trading.
-Switzerland has the most robust combination of trust and legal innovation while not being a tax haven, hence our final choice.
+Our mission is to build precedent cases that reach the global financial markets in the most efficient way possible.
+Only by reaching a certain level of liquidity, will we reach the most valid price point for forest hectares.
+To reach that mission, we need our financial product to be as compatible as possible with all financial infrastructure.
+We therefore want our product to be able to travel around the traditional financial markets (security), and potentially also the new digital financial markets (crypto, tokens).
+The only setup that allows for a tangible long-term existence of our forest hectares is an equity security token.
+Only Switzerland and Liechtenstein can currently offer us such a regulated legal framework that allows for global trading.
+Switzerland has the most robust combination of trust and legal innovation without being considered a tax haven.

 Will Forestbase make profit?